 Frontline is the main vehicle through which Knox County Schools Certified and Classified employees can manage their professional development.
 Frontline can be utilized for school-based as well as system-wide activities.
 If you want to lead an in-service session, you will be able to go through your school administrator, who will both approve and post the session to Frontline.
 Frontline is now available to Certified and Classified employees.Frontline allows you to view and complete the following:

 - Register for workshops, courses, and conferences that have been entered into the KCS catalog and Calendar, many are virtual.

 - Request Parent-Teacher-Contact Hours.

-- View and print "My Portfolio" for a listing of completed professional learning activities (transcript).
+- View and print a copy of your Transcript for a listing of completed professional learning activities.